CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day04-intro-to-js/README.md

 ### Higher-Order Function
-  * A Higher-Order Function is any function that operates on any other function, either by taking them in as arguments or returning them.
+  * A Higher-Order Function is any function that operates on any other function(s), either by taking them in as arguments or returning one.

-  * In JavaScript, this is facilitated by the fact that functions are First-Class Functions
+  * In JavaScript, this is facilitated by the fact that functions are [First-Class objects](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function).

   ```js
   function outerFunc(callbackFunc){